pins-ocs/TS-OCS/README.md

  * Indirect method with finite difference approximation of the obtained BVP.
 The non linear system is solved using a number of numerical solvers written in Matlab code and PINS http://pins.github.io.
  * Direct Method: direct transcription (same finite difference approximation)  into a Non Linear Programming and solution using various optimiser: IPOPT, Matlab fmincon().

-In the future this repository will be extended in order to become a test suite for optimal control software with code publicly available and a large set of benchmark tests.
+In the future this repository will be extended in order to become a test suite for optimal control software with code publicly available and a large set of benchmark tests (possibly with analytical solution for method's accuracy evaluation).

 ## Instructions